wingify/wingify.github.io/_posts/2017-10-04-migrating-towards-yarn-webpack.markdown

 [imports-loader](https://github.com/webpack-contrib/imports-loader) - is useful for third-party modules that rely on global variables like $ or this being the window object.
 The imports loader can add the necessary require('whatever') calls, so those modules work with Webpack.

-This is an obvious thing that we were having same third-party libraries, wrappers over external libraries, and self-baked useful utilities shared across different modules.
+This is an obvious thing that we had same third-party libraries, wrappers over external libraries, and self-baked useful utilities shared across different modules.
 This means that our module-specific webpack config file would have the same set of repeated rules and aliases.
 Code duplication might seem a good fit here for readability but is really painful to maintain in a long run.

 Below is how we managed to share the common module rules and resolve aliases across the different modules.